sanmolali/Glioma-ML-Classfication/README.md

 # Project Overview

 This project aims to classify glioma subtypes using data from The Cancer Genome Atlas (TCGA).
 The primary objectives include:
-- Developing machine learning models to predict glioma classes based on metadata and processed gene expression data.
+- Developing machine learning models to predict glioma subtypes based on metadata and processed gene expression data.
 - Conducting survival analysis to assess the impact of biomarkers on patient survival.
-- Implementing a CNN-based classification model to identify key biomarkers.
+- Implementing a CNN-based classification model to identify key biomarkers of glioblastoma.

 # Directory Structure